-When processing my Amazon Kinesis data stream, my AWS Lambda function receives fewer records per invocation than the batch size that I configured in the Kinesis event source.
-Why is that?
+When processing Amazon Kinesis Data Streams, my AWS Lambda function's batch size is smaller than the batch size that I configured.
+Why is my Lambda function receiving fewer records per invocation than the batch size that I configured in my Amazon Kinesis event source?

-- The number of records received from the GetRecords call that Lambda makes when polling your event source.
+- The number of records received from the GetRecords action that Lambda makes when polling your event source.

-For example, if each record in your batch is 64 KB, then you should expect to see about 90 records per batch, even if you configured a batch size of 1000 records.
+For example, if each record in your batch is 64 KB, you can expect your function to process about 90 records per batch.